-Every year, between April and July, up to 1,000 whale sharks migrate to feed in the Ningaloo Reef in Western Australia, making it one of the best spots in the world to spot these gentle giants in the wild.
-Whale sharks can grow up to 16 meters in length, with a mouth over a meter wide which is designed for perfect consumption of plankton and krill.
+‘How big are whale sharks?’ you might be wondering.
+Whale sharks can grow up to 16 meters in length, with a mouth over a meter wide, which is designed for perfect consumption of plankton and krill.
 Despite their scary name, whale sharks are filter feeders and are absolutely harmless to humans, so you can swim with whale sharks without fear.

-All the companies use shared spotter planes to increase their chances of spotting a whale shark although some try to use that as a differentiating point for their tour.
-And most of them have a comforting no show policy – if you don’t see a whale shark on your tour, you can come back the next day.
+All the companies use shared spotter planes to increase their chances of spotting Ningaloo Reef whale sharks, although some try to use that as a differentiating point for their tour.
+Most of them also have a comforting no show policy; if you don’t see a whale shark on your tour, you can come back the next day.
 Even during whale shark season Ningaloo Reef isn’t guaranteed to have any in the area.

 Our Day with Kings Ningaloo Reef Tours

-We were picked up at 7:30am by a cheerful crew and a mini bus full of eager travelers.
-We were dreading the long ride (it takes about 45 mins to get from Exmouth to the pier), but Sasha, who introduced herself as one of our spotters for the day made it fly by.
-Other than being absolutely adorable, Sasha also happens to be a marine biologist, whose passion for whale sharks and for her work at Kings Ningaloo Reef Tours was evident from the get go.
+We were picked up at 7:30 AM by a cheerful crew and a minibus full of eager travelers.
+We were dreading the long ride (it takes about 45 mins to get from Exmouth to the pier), but Sasha, who introduced herself as one of our spotters for the day, made it fly by.
+Other than being absolutely adorable, Sasha also happens to be a marine biologist, whose passion for whale sharks and for her work at Kings Ningaloo Reef Tours was evident from the get-go.

 She shared stories about the history of Exmouth and its indigenous people, told tales about the Naval Communication Station named after Harold E. Holt (Australia’s 17th Prime Minister whose drowning adds mystery to the history of Exmouth), and divulged captivating insights about Ningaloo Reef and Whale Shark Research and Conservation that takes place in the area.

-I grabbed a cup of tea (as you would expect) and made my way over to the marlin board.
+We grabbed a cup of tea (as you would expect) and made our way over to the marlin board.
 It was a perfect place to watch the ocean go by on a beautiful morning until it was time for our Ningaloo whale shark swim.
-It wasn’t even 9am and the sun was still making its way up from the horizon.
+It wasn’t even 9 AM and the sun was still making its way up from the horizon.

 So thanks to Bill’s incredible intuition we were off to a great start.
 We geared up for the big reveal.

-Swimming With Whale Sharks
+Our First Encounter While Swimming With Whale Sharks

 Following Krystal’s directions, our group of 20 was split into 2 groups of 10 (so as to not overwhelm the whale shark).
 We jumped in the water and quickly lined up behind Krystal, waiting for the whale shark to make its appearance.

-“You will never forget the first time you see a whale shark”, Krystal reminded us a few minutes before we got in the water.
-“It’s a moment that will forever stay ingrained in your memory”
+“You will never forget the first time you see a whale shark,” Krystal reminded us a few minutes before we got in the water.
+“It’s a moment that will forever stay ingrained in your memory.”

-Even though the whale sharks are absolutely harmless, their sheer size and presence in the water makes you feel like a tiny little plankton.
+Even though the whale sharks are absolutely harmless, their sheer size and presence in the water make you feel like a tiny little plankton.

 I fluttered my fins and glided along the water.
-Finally gaining some speed.
-I managed to get ahead of many others and catch up to the whale shark, frantically fiddling with the settings on my GoPro.
+Finally gaining some speed, I managed to get ahead of many others and catch up to the whale shark, frantically fiddling with the settings on my GoPro.
 Max was well ahead, snapping away with our other camera.

-“Ready to go again?”, said Krystal.
+“Ready to go again?” said Krystal.

 After 3-4 swims with the whale shark, everyone was satisfied, yet also exhausted.
 It takes a lot out of you to keep up with a gentle giant, but our group did really well.

 When the crew told us it was time to sail away so that another group could have a go at swimming with our whale shark, no one even blinked an eye.
-After all, thanks to Bill’s intuition we were the first boat to arrive at the location of the whale shark and got a chance to spend almost 2 hours swimming with it before any other boat approached the area.
+After all, thanks to Bill’s intuition we were the first boat to arrive at the location of the Ningaloo Reef whale shark and got a chance to spend almost 2 hours swimming with it before any other boat approached the area.

 We soon realized how true their words were.